rgruesbeck/rongruesbeck/README.md

 ```

 ## Todo
-optimize the 2 large images
-fix acnv image
+migrate to rendering page out from jsonfile
 add more content to each project
-migrate to rendering page out from jsonfile
 finish up remaining sugestions
 move from fontawesome to fontpack
+fix acnv image